Helpdesk Training Article

 9 Copyright

-9.1 Cambridge English holds the copyright on all question papers and exam material.
+9.1 Cambridge English holds the copyright on all question papers and exam materials.
 They must be treated as confidential and must not be taken from the exam room by candidates, or used for teaching purposes, or reproduced in whole or in part without permission in writing from Cambridge English.

 9.2 Cambridge English does not allow candidates, schools, or Centres to view candidates’ answers, or any other work done as part of an exam.